 - Housing Supply Homeless people face significant barriers accessing housing and actions will seek to transform temporary accommodation as well as consider how we can prioritise settled housing for all.
-This will include better access to the private rented sector as well as Housing Led and Housing First models for those who need support.
-While access to the private rented sector will facilitate additional options for some households our consultation process noted challenges associated with the sector in terms of affordability, fitness, and security with these issues to be recognised in any work to align the work of the Housing Supply Strategy and Homelessness Strategy 2022-27. - Support Actions will be identified to ensure that support is available to all customers who need it for as long as they need it to prevent repeat homelessness.
-This will include actions to ensure that significantly fewer people spend time in temporary accommodation; and that those moving on to an appropriate settled home have the support they need from day one.

-Community Integration - Will include actions to build enabled communities in order to embed tenancy sustainment and community support for those most at risk of repeat homelessness.
+This will include better access to the private rented sector as well as Housing led and Housing First models for those who need support. - Support Actions will be identified to ensure that support is available to all customers who need it for as long as they need it to prevent repeat homelessness.
+This will include actions to ensure that significantly fewer people spend time in temporary accommodation; and that those moving on to an appropriate settled home have the support they need from day one. - Community Integration will include actions to build enabled communities in order to embed tenancy sustainment and community support for those most at risk of repeat homelessness.